FarmBot-Docs/farmbot-developers/v9/Documentation/farmware/you-might-not-need-farmware.md

 ---
 title: "You Might Not Need Farmware"
 slug: "you-might-not-need-farmware"
-hidden: false
-createdAt: "2019-03-25T17:13:46.620Z"
-updatedAt: "2019-12-13T05:09:03.253Z"
 ---

+* toc
+{:toc}

-__Most developers do not need to use farmware:__
-FarmBot has always supported remote control of devices without the need for Farmware.
+{% include callout.html type="info" title="Most developers do not need to use farmware" content="FarmBot has always supported remote control of devices without the need for Farmware.
 We recommend that third-party developers run custom software off the device as traditional software applications.
-Farmware development should be reserved for use cases with hard requirements that cannot otherwise be met.
+Farmware development should be reserved for use cases with hard requirements that cannot otherwise be met." %}

 Farmware is only one way to customize a device.
 Another, more convenient means of customizing a FarmBot is to write software that controls the device remotely. **For most device customization, you do not need to write Farmware**.